James Wilson (darts player): PDC

 Wilson topped the Pro Tour Order of Merit for non-qualified players to qualify for the 2017 World Championship.
 In his first appearance at the event he lost 3–0 to Kim Huybrechts in the opening round.
 He played 4 other major tournaments in 2017, namely 2nd round of UK Open 2017, and was eliminated in 1st rounds of World Matchplay 2017 and Players Championship Finals 2017.
 For the second time in a row, he qualified for Grand Slam of Darts, but was unable to make it through the round robin.
-Towards the end of the year Wilson broke into top 32 of PDC Order of Merit and qualified as 32nd seed for the PDC World Darts Championship 2018.
+Towards the end of the year Wilson broke into top 32 of PDC Order of Merit and qualified as 32nd seed for the 2018 PDC World Championship.

-Wilson faced Krzysztof Ratajski in the first round of PDC World Darts Championship 2018 and won 3-1 on sets.
-In the second round he lost 0-4 to the world number one, Michael van Gerwen.
-In 2018 Wilson continued in his progress in PDC and settled himself comfortably in top 32 of PDC Order of Merit.
-He lost again in the 2nd round of UK Open 2018, as well as the first round of World Matchplay 2018.
-His best tournament of the year came at the World Grand Prix 2018, where he reached the second quarterfinal on major in his PDC career.
-He defeated former major title winners, Simon Whitlock (2-1 on sets) in the first round and the former World Champion, Adrian Lewis (3-2) in the second round.
-He lost in the quarterfinal to Peter Wright 2-3 in a very tight match.
-After a year break he later qualified for European Championship 2018 and defeated Jonny Clayton in the first round, losing to Max Hopp in the second round.
-Wilson did not qualify for Grand Slam of Darts but for the first time in his career, he made it to the second round of Players Championship Finals, after win over Dimitri van den Bergh.
+Wilson faced Krzysztof Ratajski in the first round of the World Championship and won 3–1 in sets.
+In the second round he lost 0–4 to the world number one, Michael van Gerwen.
+In 2018, Wilson continued in his progress in PDC and settled himself comfortably in top 32 of PDC Order of Merit.
+He lost again in the 2nd round of 2018 UK Open, as well as the first round of 2018 World Matchplay.
+His best tournament of the year came at the World Grand Prix 2018, where he reached the second PDC major quarterfinal of his career.
+He defeated former major title winners, Simon Whitlock (2–1 in sets) in the first round and former World Champion Adrian Lewis (3–2) in the second round.
+He lost in the quarter-finals to Peter Wright 2–3 in a very tight match.
+He later qualified for European Championship and defeated Jonny Clayton in the first round before losing to Max Hopp in the second round.
+He made it to the second round Players Championship Finals, by defeating Dimitri Van den Bergh.
 During the year Wilson changed back his nickname from "Lethal Biscuit" to "Jammy Dodger".